 'Onda Tokyo', located a convenient 7 minutes from Nakameguro station, resides at a stylish riverside location lined with Sakura cherry blossoms that make for an impressive sight come Spring.
-Chef Keisuke Nakamura, a veteran of 9 years at Shizuoka's 'Villa di Mangia Pesce (currently 'Ristorante Primavera')', honed his craft further during a pilgrimage through the various Michelin-starred restaurants across Italy.
+Chef Keisuke Nakamura, a veteran of 9 years at Shizuoka's 'Villa di Mangia Pesce (currently 'Ristorante Primavera')', honed his craft further during a pilgrimage through the various world gourmet guide awarded restaurants across Italy.

 Now having learnt the variety of local flavors that makes Italian cuisine so vibrant, he proposes an 'Italian-Japonica' cuisine; recognizing the locale-based nature of Italy's various tastes, he promotes utilizing his techniques, but bringing them with a twist that would create dishes not lesser copies but adapted imports.

 Under Nakamura's high-flying banner, a variety of seasoned staff, some of whom Nakamura himself trained alongside, coalesce; thus, with a quartet of expert specialists, 'Onda Tokyo' was born.
 The name 'Onda' comes from the Italian for 'wave'; the chefs, and their ideals, each a small wave, seek to combine and generate a great tsunami of impression.